 In 1979, Norway abolished the death penalty for high treason in war and war crimes.

-In 1981, a Conservative Party government led by Kåre Willoch replaced the Labour Party and introduced policies of tax cuts, economic liberalisation, and deregulation.
+In 1981, a Conservative Party government led by Kåre Willoch replaced the Labour Party with a policy of stimulating the stagflated economy with tax cuts.

 In 1987, Nils Gaup's Pathfinder, the story of the Sámi, was nominated for an Oscar.

-In 1987, the Norway women's team won one of its two UEFA European Women's Championship titles.
+In 1987, the women's team secured one of their UEFA European Women's Championship titles.

-In 1990, Norway became the first country to recognise ILO-convention 169 on indigenous people recommended by the UN.
+In 1990, Norway became the first country to recognise ILO-convention 169 on indigenous people, as recommended by the UN.

-In 1990, the Norwegian constitution was amended to grant absolute primogeniture to the Norwegian throne, meaning that the eldest child, regardless of gender, takes precedence in the line of succession.
+In 1990, the Norwegian constitution was amended to grant absolute primogeniture to the Norwegian throne.

-Harald V of the House of Schleswig-Holstein-Sonderburg-Glücksburg ascended to the Norwegian throne in 1991.
+In 1991, Harald V of the House of Schleswig-Holstein-Sonderburg-Glücksburg ascended to the Norwegian throne.

-In 1992, Fredrik Carl Størmer established the music festival Fête de la Musique, which was renamed Musikkfest Oslo.
-From its first year, "Musikkens Dag" gathered thousands of people and artists in the streets of Oslo.
+In 1992, Fredrik Carl Størmer established the music festival "Musikkens Dag" (now Musikkfest Oslo) in Oslo.

 In 1992, Norway issued an application for accession to the European Union (EU) and its predecessors.

-In 1993, Norway became the second country to legalise civil union partnerships for same-sex couples.
+In 1993, Norway became the second country to legalize civil union partnerships for same-sex couples.

-After the 1994 referendum, Norway maintained its membership in the European Economic Area (EEA), granting the country access to the internal market of the Union, on the condition that Norway implements the Union's pieces of legislation which are deemed relevant.
+After the 1994 referendum, Norway maintained its membership in the European Economic Area (EEA), granting the country access to the internal market of the Union.

-In 1994, Norwegians rejected proposals to join the European Union (EU) in a referendum.
+By referendum in 1994, Norwegians rejected proposals to join the European Union (EU).

-In 1994, the Norway men's national football team participated in the FIFA World Cup.
+In 1994, the men's national football team participated in the FIFA World Cup.

-In 1994, the Norwegian electorate rejected the treaty of accession in a referendum.
+In a referendum in 1994, the Norwegian electorate rejected the treaties of accession to the European Union (EU).

 In 1995, Secret Garden won the Eurovision Song Contest for Norway.